bakks/poptop/README.md

 A chart to show min, average, max CPU busy % time.
 On MacOS this calls `host_processor_info()`.
 The judgement call here is that min, avg, max is a simpler way to understand CPU load rather than a single average, or charting per-CPU time.

+CPU time here means the total time minus CPU idle time and IO wait time.

 ### Network IO (KiB/s) (send, recv)

 Chart to show throughput on the selected network device in kibibytes per second using data from the netstat command.
 We automatically choose a network device based on which device has received the most inbound data since system start, changing dynamically if this this switches to a new device.

 ### Disk IOPS (read, write)

 Chart to show Disk IOPS (input/output operations per second) over time using data from iostat.
 Arguably, in an everyday scenario with many heavy processes then IOPS is a simpler metric than throughput, but if disk load is skewed to a specific process (e.g. heavy file copies, database operations), then disk throughput may be a better metric.
-This chart currently shows only a single disk.

 ### Disk IO (KiB/s) (read, write)